Upload SourceMap During Project Build¶

 *

-* sourcemap JSON or `//#sourceMappingURL=` comments, in order to find generated files + source mappings pairs, then the source maps will be uploaded.
+* for sourcemap JSON or `//#sourceMappingURL=` comments to find the generated file + source map pairs, then the source maps will be uploaded.

 */